 - Written permission is required to hunt on private land.

-- A hunting license is required to hunt wild turkeys in Maryland (with exceptions).
-See Maryland Hunting Licenses for requirements, types, costs, exceptions, purchasing, and Armed Forces information.
+- A hunting license is required to hunt wild turkeys (with exceptions).
+See Hunting Licenses, Stamps and Permits (Hunting Licenses) for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.

 - It is illegal to hunt turkeys with the aid of bait or over any baited area.
 Feed or bait placed for deer or other wildlife may be considered baiting if turkeys are being hunted.
 An area is considered by law to be baited for 10 days after the removal of the bait.
 Salt and mineral supplements are no longer considered as a source of bait for turkeys.

-- It is illegal to use recorded or electronically amplified calls, and use motorized or electronic turkey decoys.
+- It is illegal to use recorded or electronically amplified calls, or use motorized or electronic turkey decoys.

-- Fluorescent orange is not required for hunting turkeys.
+- Daylight fluorescent color clothing is not required for hunting turkeys.
 However, turkey hunters are encouraged to wear it as a precaution.
 Successful turkey hunters are also encouraged to put an orange ribbon on the turkey when carrying it out of the woods.
 See Hunting Safety Tips for a guide to courteous and safe turkey hunting.

 Turkey Hunting Devices and Regulations

-- In the Spring Season, Jr. Hunt Days, and Winter Season, hunters may only use shotguns (loaded with #4 shot or smaller), crossbows, or vertical bows.
+- During the Junior Turkey Hunting Days, Spring Season and Winter Season, hunters may only use shotguns (loaded with #4 shot or smaller), crossbows, air guns that shoot arrows or bolts or vertical bows.

-- In the Fall Season, turkey hunters may only use rifles (including air rifles), handguns, shotguns (loaded with #4 shot or smaller or a solid, single projectile), crossbows, or vertical bows.
+- In the Fall Season, turkey hunters may only use air guns (that shoot arrows, bolts or bullets), crossbows, handguns, shotguns (loaded with #4 shot or smaller or a solid, single projectile), rifles or vertical bows.

 Other Hunting Device Regulations

-- It is illegal to have a loaded firearm in, on, or leaning against any vehicle.
+- It is illegal to have a loaded air gun or firearm in, on or leaning against any vehicle.
 This includes ammunition in the magazine or a muzzleloader ready to fire.

 - It is unlawful to have a loaded crossbow in, on or leaning against a vehicle.